basstian-ai/simple-pim-1754492683911/roadmap.md

 - - Audit other helper modules for similar CommonJS/ESM interop issues (e.g., lib/variants, lib/exportCsv already has shims).
 - - Optionally add lightweight transliteration for non-Latin scripts if broader multilingual slug support is required (avoid heavy deps).
 - - If any callers expected the previous slug behavior, adjust them or add adapter wrappers to preserve backward compatibility.
+- - Run full test suite in CI (npm test) to catch any other API shape mismatches.
+- - Audit other API routes for inconsistent response shapes (e.g., some return { data }, others return raw arrays) and standardize where helpful.
+- - Consider documenting API response shapes (data vs groups) in README or an OpenAPI spec for clearer client expectations.
+- - If desired, add deprecation notices for older shapes and migrate callers to a single canonical response format over time.